TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlashMessages/Index.rst

 The implementation of rendering FlashMessages in the Core has been optimized.

-A new class called :php:`FlashMessageRendererResolver` has been introduced.
+A new class called :php:`TYPO3\CMS\Core\Messaging\FlashMessageRendererResolver` has been introduced.
 This class detects the context and renders the given FlashMessages in the correct output format.
 It can handle any kind of output format.
 The Core ships with the following FlashMessageRenderer classes:

 *  :php:`TYPO3\CMS\Core\Messaging\Renderer\BootstrapRenderer`
    This renderer is used by default in the TYPO3 backend.
-   The output is based on Bootstrap markup
+   The output is based on Bootstrap markup.
 *  :php:`TYPO3\CMS\Core\Messaging\Renderer\ListRenderer`
    This renderer is used by default in the TYPO3 frontend.
-   The output is a simple <ul> list
+   The output is a simple :html:`<ul>` list.
 *  :php:`TYPO3\CMS\Core\Messaging\Renderer\PlaintextRenderer`
    This renderer is used by default in the CLI context.
-   The output is plain text
+   The output is plain text.

 All new rendering classes have to implement the :php:`TYPO3\CMS\Core\Messaging\Renderer\FlashMessageRendererInterface` interface.
 If you need a special output format, you can implement your own renderer class and use it: